Site icon Frontline Education

 1. Classified staff are vital to the success of your school and students.

 No shock here, right?
-Without caring, dedicated people to bring students to school, prepare breakfasts and lunches, ensure a clean facility, set up computers, welcome visitors, keep students and employees safe and countless other jobs, instruction would grind to a halt, and quick!
+Without caring people to bring students to school, prepare breakfasts and lunches, ensure a clean facility, set up computers, welcome visitors, keep students and employees safe and countless other jobs, instruction would grind to a halt, and quick!
 Doesn’t it make sense to invest in the continual development of these men and women?

 Simply making sure jobs are performed more effectively isn’t the only reason, however.
 Most of us can tell stories of favorite teachers over the years, but the other employees working in a school can make a powerful impact, as well.
-An article for The Atlantic in 2015 quoted Valerie Maholmes of the National Institute of Child Health and Human Development: “‘Sometimes it’s not teachers who are most influential — maybe [it’s a] janitor or parent who is volunteering in the school,’ Maholmes said, stressing the transformative potential of adults who ‘already have strong, positive relationships with kids.’”
+Especially for students who may not do as well academically, positive relationships with adults who aren’t teachers can make a difference in their wellbeing.

 2. Evaluations make it possible to offer targeted professional development.